1978 New England Patriots season: Week 15

 Playing in a snowstorm, the Patriots needed a win to clinch the AFC East.
 They trailed for most of this game as Roland Hooks and Terry Miller of the Bills scored on the ground and Frank Lewis caught a 21-yard touchdown from Joe Ferguson.
 The Patriots also suffered when linebackers Steve Zabel and Steve Nelson were injured.
 They rallied, however, behind rushing scores by Sam Cunningham, Steve Grogan, and Horace Ivory and a safety when Tim Fox ran Bills punter Rusty Jackson out of the endzone; Bills coach Chuck Knox allowed a safety because he feared punting out of his team's endzone.
 In the game's final eight seconds the Bills led 24–23 but David Posey kicked the winning field goal from 21 yards out, clinching a 26–24 win.

 Week 16

-The celebration of the AFC East title was wiped out when coach Chuck Fairbanks, who'd been negotiating a head coaching position with the University of Colorado all season, was suspended just before New England's regular-season wrapup in Miami on Monday Night Football.
+The celebration of the AFC East title was wiped out when coach Chuck Fairbanks, who'd been negotiating a head coaching position with the University of Colorado all season, was suspended just before New England's regular-season wrap-up in Miami on Monday Night Football.
 Coordinators Hank Bullough and Ron Erhardt took over as co-head coaches for the game.
 The suspension of Fairbanks and elevation of Bullough and Erhardt took the team, radioman Gil Santos, and the ABC Network's Howard Cosell by surprise.
 The Patriots were crushed 23–3 by the Dolphins; Steve Grogan injured his knee during the game.
 Despite the loss the Patriots won the division on tie-breakers over the 11–5 Dolphins and secured a playoff bye.